arnav-t/insat-clouds/README.md

 ### Usage
 A cron job must be scheduled to run the script every five hours.
 ```
+chmod 755 cloudmap.py
 crontab -e
 ```
 The following line must be added (the path may differ).
 ```
 */30 * * * * /home/avz/Documents/py/insat/cloudmap.py
 ```
+Now, every 30 minutes, the GIF will be updated.

+### Dependencies
+* MoviePy